Javascript is not enabled.

 19. When to apply

-“SPF should always be the very last step of a skin care routine [but before makeup],” Yadav says.
+“SPF [sunscreen] should always be the very last step of a skin-care routine” before makeup, Yadav says.
 “It acts like a shield, protecting everything underneath.
-Also, if you were to apply it first, the subsequent application of your other products could cause the SPF to move around on your skin, rendering it less effective.
-Generally, I recommend people apply skin care from thinnest to thickest — and sunscreen is usually on the thicker end of the daily products most people use.”
+Also, if you were to apply it first, the subsequent application of your other products could cause the [sunscreen] to move around on your skin, rendering it less effective.
+Generally, I recommend people apply skin-care [products] from thinnest to thickest — and sunscreen is usually on the thicker end of the daily products most people use.”

 20. Do the math

-Layering your sunscreens is not additive, and “your level of protection will be equivalent to the highest SPF of the products being applied,” Jamal says.
-This means that if you’re wearing a moisturizer with SPF 20, a sunscreen with SPF 30 and a foundation with SPF 20, your level of protection is 30 (not 70).
+Layering sunscreens is not additive, and “your level of protection will be equivalent to the highest SPF of the products being applied,” Jamal says.
+This means that if you’re wearing a moisturizer with SPF 20, a sunscreen with SPF 30 and a foundation with SPF 20, your level of protection is 30, not 70.
 Jamal notes that layering multiple products does make it more likely that you are applying the correct amount of sunscreen (since most people tend to under apply).

 21. Incorporate SPF-makeup hybrids

 Incorporating SPF-makeup hybrids into your beauty routine can offer additional layers of protection.
 It’s important to note, however, that most makeup products that contain SPF won’t offer adequate protection, because not enough product is applied by the user.
 Naana Boakye, M.D., a dermatologist at Bergen Dermatology in New Jersey, says that we need 2 milligrams of sunscreen per square centimeter of skin.
-This means you’d have to use layers upon layers of makeup to ensure sufficient protection, which the average person wouldn’t normally wear.
-So, in order to ensure maximum protection, you shouldn’t rely on SPF-infused makeup products as your sole source of protection — rather, always apply a traditional SPF and think of any SPF-infused makeup product as the cherry on top.
+This means you’d have to use layer upon layer of makeup to ensure sufficient protection, which the average person wouldn’t normally wear.
+To ensure maximum protection, you shouldn’t rely on SPF makeup products as your sole source of protection — rather, always apply a traditional SPF sunscreen and think of any SPF makeup product as the cherry on top.

 22. Wear sunscreen indoors